simpleledger/slp-list.js/README.md

 * List all token holder balances and addresses with `List.GetAddressListFor(...)`
 * List all UTXO token values, coin age, block height, and address with `List.GetCoinListFor(...)`
 * List all NFTs that are part of an NFT Group (e.g., all users of a specificapplication Group ID) with `Nft1List.SearchForNftsInGroup(...)`
-* List all tokens having their genesis documentHash field pointing to a common SLP Group ID or any child (e.g., this is being used for an experiemental slp d-app registration system for d-app version management) (`List.SearchForTokenIdInDocHash(...)`)
+* List all tokens having their genesis documentHash field pointing to a common SLP Group ID or any child (e.g., this is being used for an experiemental slp d-app registration system for d-app version management) with `List.SearchForTokenIdInDocHash(...)`

 Applications can use this information to: